biome-sh/builder/DEVELOPING.md

 ### Seeding base packages

-In order to do package builds locally, at a minimum you will need to seed the your dev repo with the latest version of `core/hab-backline`.
+In order to do package builds locally, at a minimum you will need to seed the your dev repo with the latest version of `biome/bio-backline`.

-From within your Studio, do the following (for example, using the 0.64.1 version of hab-backline):
+From within your Studio, do the following (for example, using the 0.64.1 version of bio-backline):

 ```
-load_package /hab/cache/artifacts/core-hab-backline-0.64.1-20180928012546-x86_64-linux.hart
+load_package /hab/cache/artifacts/biome-bio-backline-0.64.1-20180928012546-x86_64-linux.hart
 ```

 Alternatively, you can use the `on-prem-archive.sh` script from the on-prem repo to do the initial hydration (and sync) of base packages - see the [Synchronizing Packages](#Synchronizing_Packages) section below.